tomiGoljevscek/Oxide.Docs/source/includes/plugin_api.md

         void CallApi()
         {
-            // Plugin hooks return objects, so cast the API call to the type
+            // Plugin methods return objects, so cast the API call to the type
             // you're expecting
             var getTypedReturn = (bool)EpicPlugin?.Call("GetReturn");

-            // Send parameters through as variables after the hook name var takeParam = (string)EpicPlugin?.Call("TakeParam", "param1", 1024);
+            // Send parameters through as variables after the method name var takeParam = (string)EpicPlugin?.Call("TakeParam", "param1", 1024);

             // Use JSON.net to process the returned object var returnedObject = EpicPlugin?.Call("ReturnObject");

-            // Call a plugin to do some work without returning anything EpicPlugin?.Call("SendMessage", player);
+            // Call a plugin to do some work without returning anything EpicPlugin?.Call("SendMessage");
         }
     }
 }